Frequently Asked Questions

-The Immigration Clinic and Juvenile Defense Clinic are all 5 credit courses.
+The Immigration Law Clinic and Juvenile Defense Clinic are all 5 credit courses.
 They have a 2 credit course component and a 3 credit practicum.
-The Family Mediation and Civil Mediation Clinics, the Parole Assistance & Reentry Clinic and the Prosecution Clinic are for 3 credit hours, as will be the Advocacy for Victims of Sexual Assault Clinic.
+The Civil Mediation Clinics, the Parole Assistance & Reentry Clinic and the Prosecution Clinic are for 3 credit hours, as will be the Advocacy for Victims of Sexual Assault Clinic.
+Beginning Spring 2016, students in the Family Mediation Clinic will earn 2 credits for the Practicum course, along with a co-requisite skills course (2 credits) entitled Child Custody and Visitation Mediation Skills.
 The Judicial Externship Program, the Louisiana Governmental Externship Program, and the Public Interest/Non-Profit Externship are for 3 credit hours.
 The other Externship opportunities vary, so please consult registration information each semester.

 Are Clinics and Externships more work than class room courses?